Blackpool SEND (formerly Parent Partnership Service)

 Once a year, your child will have an annual review of their Statement of Special Educational Needs or Education Health and Care Plan.
 This brings together your views along with those of school and everyone who helps your child to look at progress and to ensure that the provision remains appropriate.

-We also ensure that contact between home and school is constant through the use of home/school diaries, newsletters, electronic learning journals and updated PLIMS.
+We also ensure that contact between home and school is constant through the use of Tapestry Learning Journal, newsletters and our text messaging service.
 Parents are constantly kept up to date to ensure they are fully informed of activities and progress.

 We want to work very closely with you and for you to be involved in planning you child or young person’s education.